 As your business develops you'll likely need to embrace a very different mindset in how you go about running it.
 At this stage in the journey it's no longer just about product market fit.
 A good product alone will no longer suffice.
 For that reason growing the business is actually even harder than starting out.
 Why, we hear you ask?

 Consider the video below where Hubspot's Brian Halligan recounts the advice he'd provide himself if he were attempting to scale the business again.
-The point he makes at the beginning is that starting out today is cheaper than ever.
+The point he makes is that starting out today is cheaper than ever.
 Halligan provides the example that when Hubspot started in 2006, the set up cost came to $200,500.
-Fast forward 11 years and that same expense reduced to $1,019!
+Fast forward to today and that has reduced to $1,019!

 Therein lies an important point because starting out today is easier and cheaper than ever before.
 There's a plethora of free and/or very cost effective tools that have been enabled by the internet.
 Whilst this may appear great news from an entrepreneur's perspective, the downside is you likely face more competition than ever before.
 When it becomes easy, more people do it.